Tech Week Event 2019 – Highlights

-Kia ora Koutou Katoa, Talofa Lava, Kia orana, Malo e lelei, Fakaalofa atu, and Welcome to Term One, 2017.
+Kia ora Koutou Katoa, Talofa Lava, Kia orana, Malo e lelei, Fakaalofa atu, and Welcome.

-The Highlights of 2016 expressed in the video above hopefully give you an insight of how much we value your children's future.
+The Highlights expressed in the video above hopefully give you an insight of how much we value your children's future.

 When your child begins their journey at Sir Edmund Hillary Collegiate Middle School they will embark on a journey.
 Which we often refer to as “Rowing the same Waka together” or never letting anyone fall behind uplifting each other in a positive manner.

 This experience is our personalized approach to the middle school teaching and learning and is designed to give your child a wide variety of opportunities across the curriculum.

 The students at Sir Edmund Hillary Middle School always come first.
 You can expect your child to be well taught, well looked after and, in partnership with you, they will receive the best possible education over their two years with us.
 We know that after their time at our school, all students will be equipped with the knowledge, skills and attitudes necessary for personal success and a easy transition to high school as we have the senior school and junior schools all on one campus.
 We aim to develop articulate, energized achievers ready for the future.

 At Sir Edmund Hillary Middle School we ensure our students enter the next stage of their lives with a positive self image and that they look back on their time with us as an important and engaging one.